RoshanRIshav/Alfred-Beta/README.md

 1. Multiple user support.
 2. Event editing support.
 3. Personal goals/tasks support.
-4. NLP implementation so that the conversations with Alfred would be much better then it is currently.
+4. NLP implementation so that the conversations with Alfred would be much better than it is currently.
 5. Analytics support, to get an insight about what type of meetings/appointments are usually booked.
 6. Workspace support: Alfred for every employee in your company.
 7. Full customization for the conversation.